ialfina/revised-id-pud/README.md

 We proposed revisions to [UD Indonesian PUD Treebank](https://github.com/UniversalDependencies/UD_Indonesian-PUD) provided by Universal Dependencies (UD) so that it conforms to Indonesian grammar.

-Note: We donated this dataset to UD since 2020.
-Hence, the newest version of the dataset can be found in [UD website](https://github.com/UniversalDependencies/UD_Indonesian-PUD/tree/master)
+**Note: We donated this dataset to UD since 2020.
+Hence, the newest version of the dataset can be found in [UD website](https://github.com/UniversalDependencies/UD_Indonesian-PUD/tree/master)**

 # Documentation

-The short annotation guidelines for this revision can be found on [UD website](https://universaldependencies.org/id/index.html).
+The short annotation guidelines for this revision can be found on the [UD website](https://universaldependencies.org/id/index.html).

 # Changelog
 * 2020-10-27 v2.0